 Our Analysis and Test Results

-To find out which blender truly ruled them all, we bought the latest and greatest models on the market and judged them side-by-side to find the best.
-We split our testing process into five different rating metric, each weighted based on its significance.
+To find out which blender was truly the best blender, we bought the latest and greatest models on the market and judged them side-by-side to find the best.
+We split our testing process into five different rating metrics, each weighted based on its significance.
 These metrics are Smoothies, Ice, Convenience, Pureeing, and Grinding, with the results of the Vitamix Pro 750 outlined in the sections below.

-Earning the most weight out of any of the metrics, our Smoothie metric is responsible for a large part of the total score at 30%.
+Smoothies earned the most weight (30%) of our test metrics.
 We judged the Pro 750 on its performance at making four different beverages: a green smoothie, Oreo malt, a berry smoothie, and a hearty fruit and oat concoction.
-This model did exceptionally well, earning a 9 out of 10 and tying for the top spot with the Cuisinart and the A2500.
+This model did exceptionally well, landing towards the top of the pack.

-Using the "Smoothie" preset function, the Pro 750 created an essentially perfect green smoothie that was silky-smooth and essentially poured right through our sieve without issue.
+Using the "Smoothie" preset function, the Pro 750 created an essentially perfect green smoothie that was silky-smooth and effectively poured right through our sieve without issue.